ninocarrillo/flashtnc/README.md

 ````
 pip install pyserial
 ````
+## Download flashtnc Repository
+* Click the green button above that says **Code**.
+Select "Download Zip".
+* Extract the zip file into a directory you can navigate to easily from a command line.
+I used C:\flashtnc.
 ## Download N9600A NinoTNC Firmware
 v2.51: https://www.dropbox.com/s/457s5aizgxg0byc/N9600A-v2-5-1.hex
 It's easiest if you place this file in the same directory as flashtnc.py